FAIR-by-Design-Methodology/CLARIN-Training/resources/1st Session/07 Citing and attribution/Citing and attribution.md

 ## Learning Objectives

+Upon completing this module the learner should be able to:

 - Identify permissible licenses
 - Provide attribution for reused content
 - Define how others should cite your work